MCatherine1994/FlappyNumbers/README.md

 ### How to play
 With the starting number, try to reach the goal number by hitting the correct opeartors and numbers, avoiding the incorrect ones.

+### Problem so far
+How to draw a number on a square